-Longtime readers know that I am a firm believer in restaurant catering.
-Not only do restaurants have a built-in catering clientele in their customer base, they have all the resources – food, equipment, staff- for catering potential big and small events.
+Not only do restaurants have a built-in catering clientele in their customer base, but they also have all the resources – food, equipment, staff- for catering potential big and small events.
 Restaurant catering offers you a chance to increase both your sales and your customer base.
 People already love your food, so why not capitalize on that and offer catering services as well?
-To help readers get started, I’ve put together a quick guide to restaurant catering.
+To get started, follow this quick guide to restaurant catering.

 There are four basic rules every restaurant should follow when offering catering services.
 They include:

 Day-to-day operations of any restaurant require a tremendous amount of organizational skill.
 So does catering.
 You prepare and serve a large number of meals at one time, and orchestrate other aspects of the function, such as pouring champagne toasts, cake cutting and serving and overseeing the bar.
 Requiring a final headcount, setting firm time limits and requiring a minimum number of guests will ensure that you are making a profit on each catering job.